How Did We Become Soccer Fans?

 When the US national team defeated England at the 1950 World Cup Finals, in a victory that would come to be regarded as one of the most famous in the history of the game, Americans reacted with apathy.

 However, in 1951, Life magazine published a major feature on British football, which it called “the great spectator sport”.
 “Crowds are football’s most overwhelming feature,” said the magazine.
-“In Great Britain some two million people, carrying fish and chips and thermos jugs, flock into stadiums each week.”
-Alongside some wonderfully evocative photographs showing crowds of fans passing fog-draped pubs, steel mills and shipyards, the magazine emphasized the working-class appeal of the game, and explained how football’s popularity stretched well beyond those who filled its grounds.
+“In Great Britain, some two million people, carrying fish and chips and thermos jugs, flock into stadiums each week.”
+Alongside some wonderfully evocative photographs showing crowds of fans passing fog-draped pubs, steel mills, and shipyards, the magazine emphasized the working-class appeal of the game and explained how football’s popularity stretched well beyond those who filled its grounds.

 It was during this post-war golden age of British football that the enduring image of the traditional fan emerged, wearing a woolen hat and scarf in his team’s colors, with a rosette pinned to his chest, and a wooden rattle in his hand — and in later years wearing a replica shirt.
 He (and the majority of fans at this time were male) would arrive at his local football ground and hand over a paper ticket stub before pushing through a mechanical turnstile, then make his way to the standing terrace.
 There, he would sing and sway, and ride an emotional rollercoaster that would rise and fall with the ebb and flow of the match.
-And afterwards he would head home, his mood altered for better or worse by the result of the game.
+And afterward, he would head home, his mood altered for better or worse by the result of the game.
 A win would make the next week of work easier to contemplate.
 A defeat would make it a slog, but there was always the next match to look forward to.
 There was always the next match.

 This routine might have baffled outsiders, who failed to understand the vital importance of football.
 And football fans had long been viewed with bemusement and derision by sections of society.
 Initially there was a broad class divide.
 Football was the working-class game, and those of a higher standing who did not feel its popular appeal were wary of noisy groups of football fans, who were at best boisterous, and at worst hooligans.
 In England, in the 1970s and 1980s, high-profile incidents of disorder and violence led to the general vilification of football fans.
 The contempt with which fans came to be regarded would have tragic consequences, leading to a series of wholly-preventable disasters, culminating at Hillsborough in 1989, when 96 fans were killed.